Skyebreach/Unreal-Notes/Slate/Basic Game UI Setup.md

 # HUD Setup
 ## Creating the HUD Class
 To use this slate widget in game we need to assign it to the viewport through the HUD class.
-We will not go through what a [[HUD Class]] fully does here, but it simply stores player ui data and controls the players viewport.
+We will not go through what a [[HUD]] fully does here, but it simply stores player ui data and controls the players viewport.
 After the creation of the HUD class we need to include our widget class,
 ```CPP
 	#include "SHUDWidget.h"
 ```